Ergo-Tools/WBV_Calculator/docs/README.md

 ## Installation:
 - Download the tool from Github [releases](https://github.com/Ergo-Tools/WBV_Calculator/releases) and double click the file **WBV_Calculator_SelfExtract_XXX.exe** to extract the executable file to a folder of your choice.
-- Install Matlab Runtime 2020b for Windows 64bit from this [link](https://se.mathworks.com/products/compiler/matlab-runtime.html)
+- Install Matlab Runtime 2020b for Windows 64bit from this [link](https://mathworks.com/products/compiler/matlab-runtime.html)
-- Then start the exeutable file **WBV_Calculator_XXX.exe** to start the software.
+- Then start the executable file **WBV_Calculator_XXX.exe** to start the software.

 ## Presentations and demonstrations:
 - [Application of low-cost accelerometers for measurement of whole body vibrations - NES 2022, Uppsala](Application_of_low-cost%20accelerometers_whole_body_vibrations.pdf)